 The model emphasizes the centrality of the TARGET2 system, shows how offshore US-Dollars are enmeshed in the Eurozone, and rejects the notion that a monetary architecture could ever be ‘finished’.
 It will serve as a starting point for future descriptive and policy-oriented research.

-Presentations at Critical Macro Finance Workshop, London (09/2019), EAEPE conference, Warsaw (09/2019), Critical Macro Finance and the European Monetary Union Workshop, Boston (03/2020), and the online conference ‘Crisis Capitalism.
-Shadow Banking, Central Banks, and New Configurations of State-Financial Market Entanglements’ (07/2020).
+Presentations at Critical Macro Finance Workshop, London (09/2019), EAEPE conference, Warsaw (09/2019), Critical Macro Finance and the European Monetary Union Workshop, Boston (03/2020), the online conference ‘Crisis Capitalism.
+Shadow Banking, Central Banks, and New Configurations of State-Financial Market Entanglements’ (07/2020) and the Annual Conference of the European Banking Institute (EBI) Young Researchers Group (02/2021).

 GEGI Study July 2020